Ascension Episcopal School Parent Teacher Organization (PTO)

 The AES parent community makes AES a special school.
-The energy and enthusiasm of the parents defines us and creates a welcome and warm environment.
+The energy and enthusiasm of the parents define us and creates a welcome and warm environment.
 A true community exists when both freedom and security exist for our children to flourish.

 Volunteering is a great way to meet people, make friends, and help your children's school be an even better place.

-Put labels on your sweaters, lunch kits, water bottles, shoes, books, and folders, or anything they can take off and leave.
+- Put labels on your sweaters, lunch kits, water bottles, shoes, books, and folders, or anything they can take off and leave.
 (AES has a fundraising program with Mabel’s Labels; the school receives a percentage of label purchases.)

-Volunteer!!
+- Volunteer!!
 Ascension Episcopal School is characterized by the strength of the parent community.
 Volunteering is a great way to meet people, make friends, and help your children’s school be an even better place.

 How does the school communicate with parents?

-Homework and newsletters from the teachers are often distributed in Living Tree.
+- Homework and newsletters from the teachers are often distributed in Living Tree.
 Please don’t ignore it!

-Find current news, announcements, and calendars on the website. www.aeshouston.org
+Find current news, announcements, and calendars on the website: www.aeshouston.org

-What does it mean to be a room parent?
+What does it mean to be a Room Parent?

 That depends on the teacher and the age of the children involved.
-For most of the classes you help organize the Christmas party, the Auction class artwork, Auction class basket, and the end of year party.
+For most of the classes, you help organize the Christmas party, the Auction class artwork, Auction class basket, and the end of year party.
 Younger classes might also have Valentines and Easter parties where the room parents are involved.
-In younger classes the teacher will also ask you to help with corralling the kids on Rodeo Day.
+In younger classes, the teacher will also ask you to help with corralling the kids on Rodeo Day.

 Some things are worth buying: